This blog will teach you the difference between all three Axes of Movement in preparation for your Level 3 anatomy and physiology exam

 Transverse Plane Movements occur around a longitudinal Axis.

-- Axis and planes of movement are different, however, the certainly relate.
+- Axis and planes of movement are different, however, they certainly relate.

 - This module of the “Body In Motion” will come up in your Level 3 Anatomy and Physiology exam.

-- Knowing the 3 axes of movements will be key as you can expect 4 to 6 exam questions around this module.
+- Knowing the 3 axes of movement will be key as you can expect 4 to 6 exam questions around this module.

-- Here’s what Lydia had to say about the A&P Revision Mastery Bootcamp
+- Here’s what Lydia had to say about the A&P Revision Bootcamp

 I can’t recommend Parallel Coaching enough their learning material is fantastic and definitely was a huge factor in me passing my A&P level 3.Lydia